How to Make a Wood Charcuterie Board

 After the second coat I let the serving board dry overnight before using them.

 Jennifer from the Everyday Farmhouse does a great job of describine the different woods and finishes you can use.
-Her charcuterie board features a beautiful leather handle and wording.
+Her DIY Leather Handled Charcuterie Board features a beautiful leather handle and wording.

 Zac Builds shares a step by step tutorial working with a thick live slab of wood and then staining it with red wine.
-This board is a show piece that I can imagine as the focal point on my dining side table.
+This Wine Stained Live Edged Charcuterie Board is a show piece that I can imagine as the focal point on my dining side table.
 Its rustic and lovely.

 What a beautiful gift idea.
-I would be doing cartwheels of joy if I received a handmade gift like this naturally stained charcuterie board from Petal and Ply.
+I would be doing cartwheels of joy if I received a handmade gift like this DIY Naturally Stained New Wood Cutting Board from Petal and Ply.
 I love her all natural stain idea for new wood.

-I love these simple DIY charcuterie boards from April at House by Hoff, they are pretty, functional and very easy to make as they are designed for the beginning woodworkers like me.
+I love these simple DIY Charcuterie Boards from April at House by Hoff, they are pretty, functional and very easy to make as they are designed for the beginning woodworkers like me.

 I absolutely LOVE your charcuterie boards, Leanna!
 They turned out so beautiful and can’t wait to try this.
 These would also make great gifts!!